quat1024/garden/garden/linalg/inverse.md

 $$

 Note that $ad-bc$ is the determinant of the matrix.
 That's why the determinant being 0 implies a noninvertible matrix (you can't divide by the determinant)

+## "Ill conditioned"

+A matrix $A$ is "ill-conditioned" if small changes to $b$ in $Ax=b$ can result in large changes to $x$.
+This text doesn't define "small" and "large"; illconditionedness is a domain-specific classification, something that's useful to know if you're solving linear systems for some real-world application.
+The term comes from numerical analysis.

+You can spot ill-conditioned matrices because the inverse has big numbers when the regular matrix has small numbers.
+Book mentions the "Hilbert matrix", which is composed entirely of small unit fractions (half, third, fourth etc) but its inverse contains numbers as large as 4 million in the 6x6 case.
+(And, oddly enough, are all integers.)